The Smell of Molten Projects in the Morning

 Masking tape holds small PCBs to the platen reasonably well, probably because I use an unreasonably high 50 mil travel clearance.
 I have a defunct dehumidifier that might make a dandy low-volume vacuum pump to eliminate any lifting in the middle: a project that has been on the to-do list for far too long…

-2 thoughts on “Maximum PCB Platen: Hold-Down Screws”
+2 responses to “Maximum PCB Platen: Hold-Down Screws”